theoricus/theoricus/README.md

   the [options] [params]

 Options:
   -n, --new       Creates a new app
   -g, --generate  Generates a new model, view or controller
   -d, --destroy   Destroys a new model, view, or controller
   -s, --start     Starts app in dev mode at localhost
   -c, --compile   Compiles app in dev mode
   -r, --release   Releases app for production
   -p, --preview   Releases app for production at localhost
+  -i, --index     Saving indexed version of app using `Snapshooter`
   -v, --version   Shows theoricus version
   -h, --help      Shows this help screen
+  --url           Use with `-i` to inform a specif url to crawl
+  --snapshooter   Use with `-i` to pass custom flags to `Snapshooter`
-  --rf            Use with -d [view|mvc] for deleting the whole view folder --src           Use with -n for use a specific theoricus version
+  --rf            Use with -d [view|mvc] for deleting the whole view folder
+  --src           Use with -n for use a specific theoricus version as a git submodule --nogitsub      Use with --src for avoiding automatic git submodule setup
+  --base          Application base directory (in case you're inside it)

 Examples: